Staff

 President & CEO

-Jennifer Stevens, a native of southern Virginia, began her career in education in 1995, first serving as a public school teacher and then moving on to lead grant-funded education projects for Longwood University, Virginia Tech, and NASA Langley Research Center.
-In 2007, she held a lead role on the team of educators and community leaders that secured a $13.2 million grant from the National Math and Science Initiative to create Virginia Ed Strategies and went on to become one of the organization’s first staff members.
+Jennifer Stevens began her life-long career in education in 1995, first serving as a teacher in Halifax County and then moving on to lead education initiatives with Longwood University, Virginia Tech, and NASA Langley Research Center.
+In 2007, she led a team of educators and community leaders to secure a $13M grant from the National Math and Science Initiative to start the nonprofit corporation, Virginia Advanced Study Strategies – now known as Virginia Ed Strategies.
+Stevens has been in a leadership role with the organization since that time and has served as its President and CEO since 2019.

-Jennifer lives in Virginia Beach with her husband, John, who is a proposal manager for Hitachi Energy.
-They are the proud parents of 5 sons – Jared, Noah, Caleb, Isaac, and Levi – who range in age from 25 to 9.
+Jennifer lives in Virginia Beach with her husband, John, and they are the proud parents of 5 sons – Jared, Noah, Caleb, Isaac, and Levi.

 Amanda Adams

-Amanda has just over a decade of experience in education, with most of her time spent working in low-performing schools with student populations facing barriers to educational achievement.
-A first-generation college student herself, Amanda launched her career in education while serving as an AmeriCorps college advisor in Pittsylvania County.
-Serving two high schools, Amanda assisted underrepresented and underserved students with navigating the challenges of pursuing post-secondary college and career options.
+As a first-generation college student, Amanda has a passion for addressing structural inequities in the education system and strives to be an advocate for low-income, first-generation, and underrepresented students.
+She launched her career in education in 2009 working as an AmeriCorps college advisor in Pittsylvania County.
+Serving two high schools, Amanda assisted underserved students with navigating the challenges of pursuing post-secondary college and career options.
 She would continue this work years later while serving as a college advisor to the Charlottesville Boys and Girls Club.

 Sandy Wilborn